AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 The `SQL Report Builder` allows you to directly query your Data Warehouse, view the results, and quickly transform them into a chart.
 The best part about using SQL to build reports is that you do not need to wait on update cycles to iterate on columns you create.
 If the results do not look right, you can quickly edit and rerun the query until things match your expectations.

-This article walks you through using the `SQL Report Builder`.
+This topic walks you through using the `SQL Report Builder`.
 After you know your way around, check out the SQL for visualizations tutorial or try optimizing some of the queries you have written.

 Covered in this article: